wjwarner24/CSVtool/README.md

 1. I am working on making a https site for this project, for now, it is simply hosted on the ip address of the web linux server.<br>
 2. I am also working on making the site prettier.
 I am not really a frontend dev, as you can tell.<br>
 3. This project took many hours to make, please use it and share it with friends.<br>
+4. I am working on making a demo video, displaying everything this program can do.<br>
-4. Email me at wjwarner24@gmail.com with any questions or concerns.<br>
+5. Email me at wjwarner24@gmail.com with any questions or concerns.<br>